sherriexie/bedbugdisclosure/README.md

 - **shinyapp_fig_prevalenceplots.R** - makes the plots used in the app's prevalence animation

 ### User-defined functions
-*Contains the user-defined functions sourced by the other scripts*
+*Contains the user-defined functions sourced by the other scripts.*
 - **functioins.R**
 - **functions_extra.R**